theoCrepinDev/train-reservation-regulus/README.md

 Your goal is to switch to a better architecture - (hexagonal, for instance, with domain seperated from infra) - and only *after* implement the rest of the specifications.

-In particular, you should use Dependency Inversion, and add some unit tests that can run *without* making any HTTP calls.
+In particular, you should put domain-specific code in a separate file, and add some unit tests for it that can run *without* making any HTTP calls or parsing JSON.

 Note that you should *not* touch the code of the `booking_reference` and `train_data` services.